neskoskin/mean-clean/README.md

 # MEAN clean app

 MEAN project configuration I use for development.
 Contains the directory structure and uses Gulp for js and less processing (bundling, ugli/minificaiton) and nodemon for running the express server.

-Brief descriptions of each folder placed in the corresponding `README.md` files.
+The project structure in summary:

 `client` contains client-side code (styles/scripts) used in development.